Main Project objective

 Impacts & Results

 According to EHEM’s approach, the whole lifecycle of the building should be digitally reproduced, especially its mural paintings, because of their well-known fragility.
-Our project is a contribution -we even dare to call it essential- to ensure the preservation and to map the exhaustive knowledge of the complex biography of a medieval painted building.
+Our project is a contribution - we even dare to call it essential - to ensure the preservation and to map the exhaustive knowledge of the complex biography of a medieval painted building.
 Thus, our results should become an essential tool for future interventions and research.
 The project will use the software aioli because it enables a whole storing, documenting, sharing and semantic enrichment of Cultural Heritage.
 It also will be implemented with the results of EHEM to the targeted users.
-Moreover, we expect that these new software technologies will suit the needs of many professionals (restorers, curators, Cultural Heritage agents and Art History researchers), usually restricted to simple tools like DBMS (Data Base Management Systems).
+Moreover, we expect that these new software technologies will suit the needs of many professionals (restorers, curators, Cultural Heritage agents and Art History researchers), usually restricted to fundamental tools like Data Base Management Systems (DBMS).

 Another use is related to the virtual and augmented reality both in situ and ex situ to enhance the experience of the visitors.
 The open-source platform can be exploited by small and medium-sized enterprises to create mobile apps and further development of the cultural sector.